umair9747/Plixy/README.md

 ### >weather cityname
 Get the accurate weather in fahrenheit through the openweather API from https://home.openweathermap.org/api_keys .

+## Crptocurrency Stats
+Got some crypto traders in the server and they want to keep a track on some crypto currencies?
+We have an optional function (crypto.js) it is linked with config.json so you just need to open up a new terminal and write (node crypto.js) for this function to start working.
+Commands are:
+>global
+>price (symbol)
+>info (symbol)

 # Super exclusive feature (Only for locally running bots)
 Wanna know what is??
 It is .... *Drum rolls* **A home automation feature**... wait what?
 Yes! a home automation feature!